Gil Ofarim: 2003–2007: On My Own

 After several other successful singles, Ofarim became increasingly disenchanted with being a teen idol.
 His 2003 album On My Own, released on Neotone Records, showcased his move in a different musical direction, taking his work further into the pop rock and adult contemporary genres.
 While the album failed to chart, it produced the single "The Reason" and led to a stint as Bon Jovi's opening act on the German leg of their Bounce Tour.
 In 2004, Ofarim ventured into acting when he co-starred in the ProSieben coming-of-age film Endlich Sex! alongside Jasmin Schwiers.
 In it, he played musician Christoph, the love interest of lead role Saskia.
 The film was broadcast to moderate ratings but was largely panned by critics.
 Ofarim performed several songs in Endlich Sex!, including "In Your Eyes" which was released by Neotone as a single in March 2004.

 Starting in 2005, Ofarim became the lead singer of the rock band Zoo Army, also consisting of his brother Tal, Roland Söns and Dominik Scholz.
 They released their first single "I'm Alive" and their debut album 507 in the first half of 2006.
 The same year, he had a supporting role in the RTL two-part television drama film Storm Tide, a fictionalized ensemble story depicting the events surrounding the North Sea flood of 1962.
 Starring a roster of bankable television actors such as Jan Josef Liefers and Götz George, the film earned largely favorable reviews and strong ratings.
 Also in 2016, Ofarim played the lead role in the American b movie Strip Mind, which opened in Germany on 3 January 2007.
 The psychological thriller was largely panned by critics who criticized its casting, pacing and the "horrible" synchronization.
-The following year, Disney consulted him to record "So nah," the German version of Jon McLaughlin's "So Close" from the musical fantasy film Enchanted (2007) as well as "Mehr als du seh’n kannst," a re-written version of Rufus Wainwright's "Another Believer," for the computer-animated science fiction comedy film Meet the Robinsons (2007).
+The following year, Disney consulted him to record "So nah," the German version of Jon McLaughlin's "So Close" from the musical fantasy film Enchanted (2007) as well as "Mehr als du seh’n kannst," a re-written version of Rufus Wainwright's "Another Believer," for the animated science fiction comedy film Meet the Robinsons (2007).